xdrip/xdrip_docs/docs/install/dexshare.md

 <img src="../../images/M-S-HDS.png" style="zoom:75%;" />
 <img src="../images/M-S-HDSlistK.png" style="zoom:75%;" />

+### Prerequisites

+In order for xDrip+ to receive data from share servers, you need to have:

+1. sharing enabled on the Dex app that is connected to the sensor
+2. accepted the invitation on the Dex follower app (you can uninstall it afterwards)

-For using xDrip+ with data coming from share servers, you must enter the credentials you use to authenticate with Clarity.
+You must enter the credentials you use to authenticate with Clarity.

 !!!warning "Account lock"
     Leaving xDrip+ with a wrong password will lock your account.